A question at the Paris Air Show: Will Boeing CEO Muilenburg survive?

 Regarding the 777X’s delayed first flight, Slattery said airlines around the world are experiencing profound frustration at the failure of both Boeing and Airbus “to deliver on basic expectations.”

-And as Boeing struggles with the aftermath of the air crashes plus a delay on its big new jet program, it has had to shelve the decision on whether or not to go forward with an all-new airplane, the New Mid-market Airplane or NMA.
+And as Boeing struggles with the aftermath of the air crashes plus a delay on its big new jet program, it has had to shelve the decision on whether to go forward with an all-new airplane, the New Mid-market Airplane or NMA.

 “Nine months ago, I would have expected the NMA to be launched here” at the 2019 Paris Air Show, he said.